 Have you ever been confused about whether you were an extrovert or introvert?
 You’re not shy, but you need to spend time alone?
+Turns out shyness has nothing to do with where you get your energy from.
 Here are 10 signs you might be an outgoing introvert.

 For much of my life, I assumed I was an extrovert.
 Extroverts are often characterized as social, outgoing, people-oriented and enthusiastic.
 I assumed that because I wasn’t shy or afraid to be myself around others, I must be an extrovert.